davidnarayan/go-hashmap/README.md

 go-hashmap
 ==========

-go-hashmap provides a mechanism to log maps as a string of key/value pairs
+go-hashmap provides a way to log maps as a string of key/value pairs

 ```go
 package main